Kidney Cancer Specialist in Marietta, GA

 Medicine (also known as medical treatment) is used instead of, or in addition to, kidney surgery.
 Three of the main types of medical treatment are:

 - Interleukin-2 (IL-2).
 This therapy turns on the immune system so that it attacks the cancer cells.
-It is usually only used when you are healthy enough to withstand the severe side effects, such as fever, kidney failure, low blood pressure, and irregular heart beat.
+It is usually only used when you are healthy enough to withstand the severe side effects, such as fever, kidney failure, low blood pressure, and irregular heartbeat.

 - Anti-angiogenic therapies.
 This medical treatment keeps new blood vessels from forming and supplying the tumor with the blood that it needs to grow and survive.
-This will not cure the kidney cancer, but can stop the tumor from growing for a long time.
+This will not cure kidney cancer but can stop the tumor from growing for a long time.
 Side effects include tiredness, high blood pressure, and rashes.